Steve McQueen: Ford commercials

 In 1998, director Paul Street created a commercial for the Ford Puma.
 Footage was shot in modern-day San Francisco, set to the theme music from Bullitt.
 Archive footage of McQueen was used to digitally superimpose him driving and exiting the car in settings reminiscent of the film.
 The Puma shares the same number plate of the classic fastback Mustang used in Bullitt, and as he parks in the garage (next to the Mustang), he pauses and looks meaningfully at a motorcycle tucked in the corner, similar to that used in The Great Escape.

-In 2005, Ford used his likeness again, in a commercial for the 2005 Mustang.
-In the commercial, a farmer builds a winding racetrack, which he circles in the 2005 Mustang.
-Out of the cornfield comes McQueen.
-The farmer tosses his keys to McQueen, who drives off in the new Mustang.
-McQueen's likeness was created using a body double (Dan Holsten) and digital editing.
-Ford secured the rights to McQueen's likeness from the actor's estate licensing agent for an undisclosed sum.

 At the Detroit Auto Show in January 2018, Ford unveiled the new 2019 Mustang Bullitt.
 The company called on McQueen's granddaughter, actress Molly McQueen, to make the announcement.
 After a brief rundown of the tribute car's particulars, a short film was shown in which Molly was introduced to the actual Bullitt Mustang, a 1968 Mustang Fastback with a 390 cubic-inch engine and a four-speed manual gearbox.
 That car has been in possession of the same family since 1974 and hidden away from the public until then, when it was driven out from under the press stand and up the center aisle of Ford's booth to much fanfare.